-If you don’t know by now, I’m a huge advocate for gentle parenting and I’m going to explain why I strongly believe it matters so much.
+If you don’t know by now, I’m a huge advocate for Gentle Parenting and I’m going to explain why I strongly believe it matters so much.

-Gentle parenting really focuses on deep beliefs that:
+Gentle Parenting focuses on deep beliefs that:

 A. Children are extremely emotional beings.
 These emotions are NOT personal.
 They are not manipulating you.